qaws7791/next-kakao-login/README.md

         Server->>Server: Register a user
     end
     Note over Client,KaKao: Service login
-    Server->>Client: Create a service session and redirect to service page
+    Server->>Client: Create a service session and redirect to login success page alt state is vaild
+    Client->>Client: Create a service session and redirect to [previous page] else state is invaild
+    Client->>Client: Invalidate a service session and redirect to [service root page] end
 ```